MohamedReda2003/Javascript-fullstack-dev-instructive-projects/2.intermediate projects/API/Team distibution/README.md

 npm i express body-parser axios ejs
 ```
 2. ####  To run the App, you must open two terminals:
-a. the first terminal will be responsible for the server side, so we run the following command:
+a. the first terminal will be responsible for the server side, responsible for the API requests, so we run the following command:
 ```
 nodemon server.js
 ```
-b. the second terminal si where we will run the API file, and we run the command:
+b.
+In the second terminal we run the second file having the port where our API responds, and we run the command:
 ```
 nodemon index.js
 ```